rogperez/time.it/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+The setup was quick and easy using [this guide for configuration.](https://medium.freecodecamp.com/building-an-electron-application-with-create-react-app-97945861647c)

 # Time.it